Are you ready to separate finances fairly

 How will you help us?

-Starting the divorce process is often simpler than people expect - most couples can complete the initial form online themselves, through the Government website.
+Starting the divorce process is more straightforward than people expect - couples can complete the online form themselves through the Government website.

-Where things tend to get harder is in dividing finances fairly - especially when emotions are high or communication feels strained.
+Where things become more challenging is dividing finances fairly, especially when emotions are high or communication feels strained.

-You’re not looking for a battle.
-You just want to move forward feeling secure, respected and confident that everything’s been handled properly.
+You’re not looking for conflict.
+You just want to move forward feeling secure, respected, and confident that everything has been handled properly.

 I’ll guide you step by step through a calm, structured process - helping you untangle your finances and reach an agreement that’s both legally sound and genuinely fair to you both.